What is a Green Amendment?

 Article first of the Constitution is amended by adding section 21 as follows:

-Each person shall have an individual right to clean and healthy air, water, soil, ecosystems and environment; and a safe and stable climate; for the benefit of public health, safety and the general welfare.
-The state shall not infringe upon these rights.
-The state shall protect these rights equitably for all people regardless of race, ethnicity, tribal affiliation, gender, socioeconomics or geography.
-The state shallserve as trustee of all of the natural resources of Connecticut, among them being its waters, air, flora, fauna,soils, and climate; and shall conserve, protect, and maintain these resources for the benefit of allpeople, including present and future generations.
-Funds supporting the state trustee obligations herein shall not be diverted for non-trust purposes.
-The rights stated in this section are equivalent with all other inalienable rights and may be directly invoked and enforced by the people of Connecticut.
+Sec.
+21. Each person shall have an individual right to clean and healthy air, water, soil, ecosystems and environment and a safe and stable climate for the benefit of public health, safety and the general welfare.
+The state shall not infringe upon these rights and shall protect these rights equitably for all people regardless of race, ethnicity, tribal affiliation, gender, socioeconomic status or geography.
+Recognizing all of the residents of the state, including present and future generations, as the beneficiaries of a healthy environment, the state shall conserve, protect and maintain, for these beneficiaries, all of the natural resources of Connecticut, including its waters, air, flora, fauna, soils and climate.
+Any funds supporting protection of the state’s natural resources shall not be diverted.
+The rights stated in this section are equivalent to all other inalienable rights and may be directly invoked and enforced by the residents of this state.

 Status: